-The university is obligated to investigate complaints under this chapter in a prompt, thorough, and impartial manner.
+The university investigates complaints of discrimination, sexual harassment, sexual misconduct, domestic violence, relationship violence and stalking in a prompt, thorough, and impartial manner.
 In the absence of extenuating circumstances, all investigations must be completed within 60 days from the date the complaint is received by the university.
-An investigation will be conducted regardless of whether law enforcement is also conducting an investigation, as the university has an independent obligation to conduct such an investigation under Title IX regardless of any law enforcement investigations.
-Regardless of the type of investigation conducted, the university must determine whether it is more likely than not that a violation of this chapter occurred.
+An administrative investigation will be conducted by the university regardless of whether law enforcement is also conducting an investigation, as the university has an independent obligation to conduct such an investigation under Title IX regardless of any law enforcement investigations.
+Regardless of the type of investigation conducted, the university must determine whether it is more likely than not that a violation of policy has occurred.